reproto/reproto/codeviz/README.md

-# codegen
+# codeviz

-codegen is a simple code generator for rust, specifically written for use in [reproto][reproto].
+codeviz is a simple code generator for rust, specifically written for use in [reproto][reproto].

 This project is inspired by JavaPoet (https://github.com/square/javapoet)